pasqal-io/qermod/docs/index.md

 Two types of readout protocols are available:

-- `INDEPENDENT` where each bit can be corrupted independently of each other.
+- `Independent` where each bit can be corrupted independently of each other.
-- `CORRELATED` where we can define of confusion matrix of corruption between each possible bitstrings.
+- `Correlated` where we can define of confusion matrix of corruption between each possible bitstrings.

 ## Analog noisy simulation

 Analog noise can be set for analog operations.
-At the moment, analog noisy simulations are only compatible with the Pulser backend.
+At the moment, analog noisy simulations are only compatible with the `Pulser` backend, and we support the following models:

+- `Depolarizing`: evolves to the maximally mixed state with `noise_probs`
+- `Dephasing`: induces the loss of phase coherence without affecting the population of computational basis states

 # Implementation